hellowac/celery-zh-cn/cn_docs/getting-started/first-steps-with-celery.rst

 Where to go from here
 =====================

+Where to go from here

+.. tab:: 中文

+.. tab:: 英文

 If you want to learn more you should continue to the :ref:`Next Steps <next-steps>` tutorial, and after that you can read the :ref:`User Guide <guide>`.